YatishChhatrapati/EC2-Linux-Troubleshooting/README.md

 ## About

-6+ years of operations & support experience at Accenture and Genpact — transitioning into AWS Cloud Support Engineering.
+6+ years of Operations & Support experience at Accenture and Genpact — transitioning into AWS Cloud Support Engineering.
 All scenarios practised on AWS Free Tier using Ubuntu Server.